 OS Brecks

 Bathing in the Brecks: Outdoor Swimming past, present & future, is outlined in this separate section of the website.
-We will discover the history and promote safe and environmentally friendly outdoor swimming in Breckland in two projects, Tales from the River and Healing Waters, part of the The Brecks Fen Edge & Rivers Landscape Partnership Scheme (BFER).
+We are discovering the history and promoting safe and environmentally friendly outdoor swimming in Breckland in two projects, Tales from the River and Healing Waters, part of The Brecks Fen Edge & Rivers Landscape Partnership Scheme (BFER).
 These began in 2020, supported by the National Lottery Heritage Fund.

 river with chalk beach, clouds